zdravkov/kendo-docs/api/javascript/dataviz/drawing/surface.md

 The original DOM or jQuery event object.

 #### Returns
-`kendo.dataviz.drawing.Element` The target drawing element, if any.
+`kendo.drawing.Element` The target drawing element, if any.

 ### resize